Frequently Asked Questions

 I’m an individual and want to support Stop Hate For Profit.
 What can I do?

-Use your voice to demand Facebook adopt our recommendations to stop online hate and send the message that profits will never be worth supporting hate of any kind.
+Use your voice to demand social media companies adopt our recommendations to stop online hate and send the message that profits will never be worth supporting hate of any kind.
+You can also post about the campaign on social media using #StopHateForProfit or share posts and images from the Stop Hate For Profit toolkit.

-Non-profits and businesses are welcome to participate, although the focus of this action is individual voices.
-That being said, we encourage businesses and non-profits to raise their voices through their various communications channels and join the chorus of individuals who are calling for Facebook to Stop Hate for Profit during the Week of Action.
+We encourage businesses and non-profits to raise their voices through their various communications channels and join the chorus of individuals who are calling for social media companies to Stop Hate for Profit.
 We also encourage non-profits and businesses to activate their networks of supporters and customers to raise their voices as well.

 Hasn’t Facebook already done a lot?
 And, didn’t they just announce policy updates?
 Aren’t you asking for something impossible?